 TGbe editor: please insert the following proposed changes (CID #22393).

-12.2.12 Identifying a non-AP STA with changing MAC address
+12.2.12 Identifying a non-AP STA or a non-AP MLD with changing MAC address

-To mitigate tracking and traffic analysis by third parties, a non-AP STA may randomly change its MAC address while not associated (see 4.5.4.10 (MAC privacy enhancements)).
+To mitigate tracking and traffic analysis by third parties, a non-AP STA may randomly change its MAC address while not associated.
+For MLO, a non-AP MLD may randomly change any of its affiliated non-AP STA MAC Address(es) or its MLD MAC address while not associated (see 4.5.4.10 (MAC privacy enhancements)).

-This presents a problem for the network in that it is unable to identify a non-AP STA that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current association (see 12.2.10).
-Similarly, this presents a problem for the non-AP STA in that it cannot assume the network can recognize the STA as correlated to any cached information from previous association(s).
+This presents a problem for the network in that it is unable to identify a non-AP STA or a non-AP MLD that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current association (see 12.2.10).
+Similarly, this presents a problem for the non-AP STA or a non-AP MLD in that it cannot assume the network can recognize the STA or the non-AP MLD as correlated to any cached information from previous association(s).
 Two mechanisms are defined to alleviate these problems.

-The first mechanism, referred to as the device ID mechanism, has the AP provide an identifier to the non-AP STA during association or PASN authentication that the non-AP STA can may then report back to the AP during a future association or PASN authentication.
-The second mechanism, referred to as the IRM mechanism, has the non-AP STA provide a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP during association or PASN authentication and then
+The first mechanism is referred to as the device ID mechanism, where the AP provides an identifier to the non-AP STA during association or PASN authentication that the non-AP STA may then report back to the AP during a future association or PASN authentication as defined in 12.2.12.1.

+For MLO with the device ID mechanism, the AP MLD provides an identifier to the non-AP MLD during the 4-way handshake that the non-AP MLD may then report back to the AP MLD during a future association as defined in 12.2.12.X.

-use that MAC address as TA for its own transmissions for identification of the STA, during its next pre association exchanges, PASN authentication, and/or association and associated exchanges with that AP
+The second mechanism is referred to as the IRM mechanism, where the non-AP STA provides a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP during association or PASN authentication and then uses that MAC address as TA for its own transmissions for identification of the STA, during its next pre association exchanges, PASN authentication, and/or association and associated exchanges with that AP as defined in 12.2.12.2.

+For MLO with the IRM mechanism, the non-AP MLD provides a random MAC address (different from the current MLD MAC address) to the AP MLD during the 4-way handshake and then uses the new MAC address for identification of the non-AP MLD, during its next preassociation exchanges, and/or association and associated exchanges with that AP MLD as defined in 12.2.12.Y.

-The two mechanisms both allow the network to recognize the STA while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA.
+The two mechanisms both allow the network to recognize the STA or the non-AP MLD while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA or the non-AP MLD.

 The two mechanisms may be used concurrently.

 NOTE 1—The IRM mechanism and the device ID mechanism are independent.
-IRM allows an AP to recognize a non

-AP STA prior to and while it is associated.
-Device ID allows an AP to identify a non-AP STA while it is associated.
-A device ID is allocated by an AP, and an IRM is selected by a non-AP STA.
+IRM allows an AP or an AP MLD to recognize a non-AP STA or a non-AP MLD respectively prior to and while it is associated.
+A device ID allows an AP or an AP MLD to identify a non-AP STA or a non-AP MLD respectively while it is associated.
+A device ID is allocated by an AP or an AP MLD, and an IRM is selected by a non-AP STA or a non-AP MLD.